Tubbz-alt/NMI-elasticall/README.md

 sys     0m0.024s
 ```

+We see there is something to fix in *psanagpu104* and in general it is the service *rpc.gssd*, it seems an authentication problem.

-Compare with a sample of 20 messages taken in the space of log messages produced between 1 and 2 months ago.
+Let's compare with a sample of 20 messages produced between 1 and 2 months ago.

 ```
  $> time elasticall --s0=20 --s2='now-2M' --s3='now-1M' \